witling/quasicode/README.md

 ## What Doesn't 'Work'?

 - `qc` does not prioritize mathematical operators.
 This is not a bug but rather a feature.
+- empty lines lead to parsing errors. actually, this is a feature as well as it saves disk space.
 - strings are not parsed correctly. just don't use spaces inside them, okey?
-- empty lines lead to parsing errors. actually, this is a feature as well as it saves disk space.
-- parantheses are not supported (yet?)
+- parentheses are not supported (yet?)